professor-curious-logo

 What does '4-3' in figured bass indicate?

-A suspension where a 4th above the bass resolves to a 3rd.
+A suspension where the suspended note is a 4th above the bass and resolves down to a 3rd.

 What does '9-8' in figured bass indicate?

-A suspension where a 9th above the bass resolves to an 8th.
+A suspension where the suspended note is a 9th above the bass and resolves down to an 8th (octave).

 What does '7-6' in figured bass indicate?

-A suspension where a 7th above the bass resolves to a 6th.
+A suspension where the suspended note is a 7th above the bass and resolves down to a 6th.

 What does '6-5' in figured bass indicate?